FAQ - Students

 All residents experiencing symptoms should do the following:

 - Stay at home or in your assigned bed space.

 - Notify Campus Health/Contact Tracing at 502-852-6479 firstname.lastname@example.org.

 - Contact your medical provider.

 Even if you decide to seek care from your own medical provider, be sure to still inform Campus Health so the university can effectively track COVID-19 cases and ensure proper isolation procedures for our campus community.
-(Date Added: 09.09.20)
+(Date Updated: 08.26.22)

 Yes.
 If a resident has tested positive for COVID-19, we first highly encourage them to return home for their self-isolation period.
-If a resident is unable to return home to complete their self-isolation, the Campus Housing team will coordinate with Campus Health to determine an appropriate place on campus for the resident to self-isolate.
+If a resident is unable to return home to complete their self-isolation, the University Housing team will coordinate with Contact Tracing to determine an appropriate place on campus for the resident to self-isolate.
 University Housing cannot move a student until they are contacted by Contact Tracing.
-(Date Revised: 08.02.21)
+(Date Revised: 08.26.22)

-Campus Housing will coordinate with UofL Dining to provide a week’s supply of food and ready-to-eat meals at the beginning of the resident’s self-isolation period.
-Since our goal is to provide our residents the food they need as soon as possible, exact food items will be determined by Dining during the first week of self-isolation.
-After the first week, students will have more of a choice in which food items they receive for the remainder of their self-isolation period.
+University Housing will coordinate with UofL Dining to provide 5 days worth of a supply of food at the beginning of the resident’s self-isolation period.
+Since our goal is to provide our residents the food they need as soon as possible, exact food items will be determined by Dining.
 In all cases, any allergies or dietary restrictions will be considered.
 The cost of these groceries will be equivalent to two meal swipes/week.
 Periodic wellness checks will take place during a resident’s required self-isolation if staying on-campus.
 We encourage residents who have immediate needs to call the number provided in their isolation email as that number is answered 24/7.
 We encourage the resident to bring everything that need during their full self-isolation period.
-(Date Revised: 9.22.21)
+(Date Updated 08.26.22)